ni/ams-capabilities/README.md

 - ACT = Action (do/set a certain command - boolean)
 - STS = Status (displaying an integer as a status; can be error codes, but also in which control mode the device is)

+# Creating your own LLCs/HLCs
+Take a look at the [CONTRIBUTING.md]

-# Templates
+# Creating a plugin with Templates

-These templates can be used to create BLS plugins or as examples.
-They include their own README manual and PAtools driver templates.
+This project only provides the capabilities and some helper VIs.
+To create a plugin, use a BLS-Template together with this project.
+[Here](BLS Templates.mld) it is described how to create your own plugin.

 * [BLS Cycler Plugin Template](https://github.com/ni/bls-cycler-plugin-template)
 * [BLS Power Supply Plugin Template](https://github.com/ni/bls-power-supply-plugin-template)
 * [BLS Climate Chamber Plugin Template](https://github.com/ni/bls-climate-chamber-plugin-template)
 * [BLS Chiller Plugin Template](https://github.com/ni/bls-chiller-plugin-template)

+###UNDER WORK###
-# Getting Started
+# Adding paletts

-This project only provides the capabilities and some helper VIs.
-To create a plugin, use a BLS-Template together with this project.
-The template READMEs provide more information; here is a summarized overview:

-1. Download/Clone this project and at least one template project.
-1. Copy the template project and rename classes, etc., following the README of the template.
-1. Drag and drop capabilities from this project into your BLS Plugin class.
-The capability will create and access underlying channels that are named to ensure cross-compatibility for all devices.
-1. In "Create Data Channels.vi" make sure to call the "Initialize" methods of the capabilities.
-Additional config parameters might be helpful.
-They can be added to "Configuration Params.ctl".
-1. In "Exit Initialize (User).vi" make calls to initialize your device.
-1. In "Process Data.vi" use the "Read" and "Write" methods to read or write data from or to the channels.
-Between the "Read"s and "Write"s implement your cyclic driver calls.
-The values provided by the "Read" methods should be used as inputs for the driver calls.
-Values gotten by a driver call can be written to the channels using the "Write" methods.
-1. In "Destroy Data Channels.vi" use the "Close" methods of the capabilities in your exit path.
-1. In "Cleanup (User).vi" make sure to deinitialize your device correctly, e.g., turning it off.

-**Only include a capability if your BLS Plugin will support that feature.
-Other applications will assume your plugin can perform the actions of that capability**

-# Creating your own LLCs/HLCs
-Take a look at the [CONTRIBUTING.md]
+Therefore do:
+1. Tools > Advanced > Edit Palette Set.
+1. Enter the Capabilities palette (if you do not have it, see chapter "Add Palette")
+1. Right click -> Select "Insert Subpalette"
+1. In the "Insert Palette" dialog, select "Create a new palette file" name it "dir" and save it in your created capability folder, e.g. "Temperature Actual Value".
+1. Add the VIs to the newly created subpalette
+  1. Right-click an empty slot in the new palette.
+  1. Select "Insert" > "VI(s)..."
+  1. Select all the VIs and select current folder to add all or repeat the last step to add them separately.
+1. Save Changes